Key Takeaways

 Keep all CDD records, screening results, transaction records, and compliance documents for 7 years.
 Records must be accessible and audit-ready.

-For each party, your CDD process must include:
+For your client, your CDD process must include:

 For individuals